 Melissa never seemed to need as much sleep as her peers.
 Just like her father, she had boundless amounts of energy and would easily be revived by a 10 minute cat nap.
 She could fare quite well on 10 hours sleep a day; even at aged 1, when others toddlers would sleep up to 15 hours.
 So for the most part, I could have 5 extra waking hours with my child than some other mums did.

 Melissa was also an extremely active toddler; she cruised at 7 months, could climb a flight of stairs by 8 months and walked at 9.5 months, yet was too young at this time to understand that cat biscuits were for cats and plug sockets weren’t somewhere you put your fingers.

 My husband worked terribly long hours and commuted 3 hours a day, and with family a bit far away to just drop by, I was on my own a lot and I struggled to get some ‘me time’.

 TV became my babysitter when I was cooking, needed to shower, or just wanted 30 minutes peace.
-It led me to worry about the amount of screen time Melissa was getting and what TV would do to my child’s developing brain.
+It led me to worry about the amount of screen time Melissa was getting and whether TV rots your toddlers brain?

 Children and TV Statistics